Einen Riesigen Schwarm

 including case studies recording swarms of millions of jellyfish causing shutdowns of nuclear power plants when they've swum en masse into the waste water pipes and instances of jellyfish becoming completely self-sustaining (requiring no external food source) in contaminated waters, as well as poetic speculations about the specifics aspects of oceans transformed by human intervention that give rise to a new 'chthulucene' ecology.
 Darkly optimistic about unexpectedly thriving non-human lifeforms, the work offers an imaginary journey into a parallel existence, looking at the issue of human waste through the lens of non-human subjectivity.
 Two trailers of the sound piece are available. link 1 link 2

-- Sound pieces written and spoken by Gretta Louw with inspiration and quotes from: Victor Galaz, Lisa-ann Gerschwin, Peter Godfrey-Smith, Donna Haraway, Sabrina Imbler, Ursula Le Guin, Cixin Liu, John Muir, and Anna Tsing.
+- Narratives written and spoken by Gretta Louw with inspiration and quotes from: Victor Galaz, Lisa-ann Gerschwin, Peter Godfrey-Smith, Donna Haraway, Sabrina Imbler, Ursula Le Guin, Cixin Liu, John Muir, and Anna Tsing.

 - Installation photos by Gretta Louw and Katrin Petroschkat, with Barbara Herold.